10GM

 What is the UK Shared Prosperity Fund (UKSPF)

+This work is funded by the UK Shared Prosperity Fund.
 The UK Shared Prosperity Fund (UKSPF) is a three-year fund running from 2022-25.
 It replaces European Structural and Investment Funds (ESIF) and is part of the UK government’s Levelling Up agenda.
 All areas of the UK received an allocation from the Fund via a funding formula, rather than through a competitive process.

 The primary goal of UKSPF is to build pride in place and increase life chances across the UK while recognising the acute challenges town centres and communities have faced during the COVID-19 pandemic.